-Since the founding of the very first academy of sciences - the Accademia Dei Lincei, in Rome,

-1603 -, the number of national academies rapidly expanded, first in Europe and then worldwide.
+Since the founding of the very first academy of sciences - the Accademia Dei Lincei, in Rome, expanded, first in Europe and then worldwide.
 In addition to the role they play in their own countries, these academies, linked in interacademic networks, express their opinions on global issues.
 Its renown and 350 year-long expertise still make the French Académie des Sciences an essential partner for international scientific diplomacy.